driekeerJ/transaction-service/README.md

 # What I still wanted to do
 I wanted to restrict myself to the four hours that this challenge should take.
 There is always more to do and I decided to put some of the work lower on my todo list.
 I will explain quickly why I chose to put them lower.

-## Frontend validation
+## Backend validation
-This is our first line of defence to get valid data in the database.
-On a real time application this could never be so low on the list
+This is really important.
+The only reason I left this behind is the fact that there is already frontend validation and I don't have enough time to do both.
+Normally I would use @Valid on my endpoints.

 ## Security
 It just would take me too much time to implement security while it wouldn't show you the style of programmer I am.